 After determining the target group and analyzing the competition, we should precisely set the goals of the strategy being undertaken and choose the tools.
 In order for all of our activities to be optimal, you should decide to operate within a specific model that the product marketing strategy will adopt.

-- Skimming strategy – that is, a quick “cream pick-up”.
-Assumes launching the product on the market at an inflated price, with intensive promotional activities.
-After time - a gradual reduction of the price, as a result of gaining the trust of the appropriate group of customers and with a decrease in demand.
-Then, as sales increase, so does profit.
-This strategy is most successful for novelties and food products that do not have much competition.
+- Skimming strategy - that is, quick "cream picking".
+It assumes introducing the product to the market at an inflated price, with intensive promotional activities.
+Over time - gradual reduction of the price, as a result of gaining the trust of the appropriate group of customers and with a drop in demand.
+Then, as your sales increase, your profit grows.
+This strategy is most successful with novelty and food products that do not have much competition.

 - The strategy of slow "cream picking".
 It relates to the previous strategy, but gives much later results.
 It assumes a reduction in marketing expenses.
 It will work when the company takes an unchallenged position and can afford such action within one product.